WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 - What sort of functions do the proteins in this region encode?
 - Have a look at the annotation of the CDSs in the MSSA476 reference that match this regions.
 - What do you the identity of this region is?
-- Are there any genes of interest for antibiotic resistance?
+- Can you find any genes of interest for antibiotic resistance that `ariba` identified?
 <br>